jillwones/music_library/artist_design.md

-# Album Model and Repository Classes Design Recipe
+# Artist Model and Repository Classes Design Recipe

 ## 1. Design and create the Table